newatoms/guides/color-guide/readme.md

 * contrast in tint/shade (e.g. light blue and dark blue)
 * contrast in saturation (e.g. bright red versus dull red)

 If you decide to make contrast with only one of the above, make it a big contrast!
 When we look at hue, that means making a complimentary rather than analogous combinations.
-When we look at contrast, that means that you don't pick two kinds of light pink, but rather a light and hot pink.
+When we look at tints, that means that you don't pick two kinds of light pink, but rather a light and hot pink.

 <img src="http://i.imgur.com/6iVSiFM.jpg">